The Honda F1 RA1082-001: Calibrating a KERS Legend at Bourne HPP

 Bringing a highly specialised, bespoke build like this to life requires a unique calibre of engineering.
 You cannot just plug a laptop into an F1 monocoque and hope for the best; the electronics, shift cuts, and operational parameters all have to be perfectly synchronised.

 For this specific project, the calibration remit on our rolling road was highly focused.
 The primary requirement for the mapping was absolute reliability: the car needed to start strictly on demand and deliver smooth, predictable drivability for repeated public displays and live events.
-Peak horsepower figures took a back seat to seamless transient throttle response and operational repeatability.
+Peak horsepower figures took a back seat to seamless transient throttle response and operational repeatability across volatile thermal cycles.

 This is where Bourne HPP was proud to assist Lee’s meticulous craftsmanship.
 Our Managing Director, Terry Radbourne, was perfectly suited for the task.
-Earlier in his career, Terry spent a significant period working trackside and in development for AER, dealing directly with the P57 V6 engine platform.
-He followed that with a tenure as an F1 engine engineer at Mercedes AMG High Performance Powertrains.
-Terry specialises heavily in mapping and optimising Life Racing control units.
+Alongside spending a significant portion of his early career working trackside and in powertrain development for AER on this exact P57 V6 engine platform, followed by a tenure as an engine engineer at Mercedes AMG High Performance Powertrains (F1), Terry specialises heavily in the calibration, data analysis, and optimisation of Life Racing control units.

-Starting completely from scratch, Terry built a bespoke baseline engine map to establish optimal starting and idling parameters.
-From there, he systematically tuned the engine across the entire rev range on the rollers.
-By focusing intensely on fuel delivery, transient load transitions, and ignition timing, Terry optimised the pneumatic gear shift strategies for the Hewland transaxle.
-This custom-tailored approach created a beautifully linear, progressive power delivery, leaving an incredibly stable starting and running cycle that ensures the classic carbon tub performs flawlessly on demand.
+Starting completely from scratch, Terry engineered a bespoke baseline map to establish optimal cold-start and warm-start parameters alongside reliable idling strategies.
+From there, he systematically calibrated the engine across the entire rev range on the rollers, analysing lambda values and ignition timing step-by-step.
+By focusing intensely on transient fuel delivery, throttle-damping maps, and load transitions, Terry optimised the pneumatic gear shift strategies for the Hewland transaxle.
+This custom-tailored approach created a beautifully linear, progressive power delivery, leaving an incredibly stable cranking and running cycle that ensures the classic carbon tub performs flawlessly on demand.

 Keeping History Loud